Berkanktk/CyberSecurity/README.md

 2. Flask cookies can be unsigned by using the following tool [flask-unsign](https://pypi.org/project/flask-unsign/)
 3. Flask cookies can be decoded/encoded using the following tool: [Flask Session Cookie Decoder/Encoder](https://github.com/noraj/flask-session-cookie-manager).
 See example usage [here](https://github.com/Berkanktk/CTFWriteups/tree/master/PicoCTF/Web%20Exploitation/MostCookies)
 ## SQL Injection
-This occurs when user controlled input is passed to SQL queries.
+SQL (Structured Query Language) Injection occurs when user controlled input is passed to SQL queries without validation/sanitization.
 As a result, an attacker can pass in SQL queries to manipulate the outcome of such queries.

 If an attacker is able to successfully pass input that is interpreted correctly, they would be able to do the following:

 * Access, Modify and Delete information in a database when this input is passed into database queries.
 This would mean that an attacker can steal sensitive information such as personal details and credentials.
 * Execute Arbitrary system commands on a server that would allow an attacker to gain access to users’ systems.
 This would enable them to steal sensitive data and carry out more attacks against infrastructure linked to the server on which the command is executed.

+See much more database and SQLi related information in [/More/Databases](/More/Databases/).

 ### Tool for SQL Injection
 [sqlmap](https://sqlmap.org/) is a tool that automates the process of detecting and exploiting SQL injection flaws and taking over of database servers.
 See how to use it [here](#SQLMap).